markkerry/markkerry-hugo/content/posts/2022/02/acr-push-pull/index.md

 ## Login to the Container Registry

-To login to the container registry from the Docker, I ran the following:
+To login to the container registry from Docker, I ran the following:

 ```terminal
 docker login acrmkmdsn.azurecr.io